galibmahabub/deml-executive-channel/DEPLOY.md

   to sleep to save resources (this is normal on the free tier).
 The next person to visit will wait about 30–50 seconds while it wakes up, then it's fast again.
-- **Data isn't permanent.** This app stores everything in memory (no database).
-Every time it sleeps and wakes, or you redeploy, **all users, messages, todos, and meetings reset** — including the President account, which regenerates a new password each time (check the Logs tab again).
+- **Data now survives sleep/wake.** The app saves everything to a local file (`data/store.json`) every 15 seconds and right before it goes to sleep, then reloads it on wake — so users, messages, todos, meetings, and the President account all survive a normal sleep/wake cycle now.
+- **Data still resets on redeploy.** A redeploy (pushing new code, or "Deploy latest commit") builds a brand-new container from scratch on Render's free tier, and that local file doesn't carry over — this is a Render free-tier limitation, not something a code change on our end can fix.
+If you push a new version of the site, expect the President account to regenerate a new password again (check the Logs tab), same as before.
+- **Want data to survive redeploys too?** That needs an external database instead of a local file — Render offers a free PostgreSQL tier for this (its free databases expire after 90 days and need recreating).
+Ask if you'd like help wiring that in; it's a bigger code change than this file.
-- If you outgrow the free tier later (want it always-on, or want data to actually persist), that's when paid hosting or a real database comes in — but you don't need any of that to get this online and working for free right now.
+- If you outgrow the free tier later (want it always-on, or want data to actually persist through redeploys with no caveats), that's when paid hosting or a real always-on database comes in — but you don't need any of that to get this online and working for free right now.

 ## Updating your site later